 Alpine lakes, thundering waterfalls, and hidden gorges add an extra layer of natural opulence to the experience, accentuated by discovering ancient towns or meandering historic walls.

-Villas, some of which once acted as manor houses, are grand estates often located in the country, but Italian castles are distinct fortresses, of which there are thousands throughout Italy.
+Villas, some of which once acted as manor houses, are grand estates often located in the country, but Italian castles are distinct fortresses, of which there are thousands throughout the country.
 Known for impenetrable walls or deep moats, soaring towers or prominent positions on the edge of a hill or mountain, they bring storybooks to life.

 Each tells a unique historical tale that may feel like a game or fantasy.
 Medieval fairs further create an immersive ambiance, with locals dressed in period clothing, the aromas of medieval food drifting through the streets, and traditional games, including sword fights, bringing contemporary crowds to their feet.